AndSt/dtw_inference_utils/README.md

  pip install --extra-index-url http://185.128.246.103/pypicloud/simple/ --trusted-host 185.128.246.103 dtw_inference_utils
 ```

-If you also want to be able to run local models, use:
+If you also want to be able to run local models, use this.
+Note that a GPU is needed for vllm.
 ```bash
 pip install --extra-index-url http://185.128.246.103/pypicloud/simple/ --trusted-host 185.128.246.103 "dtw_inference_utils[server]"
 ```